akhmarov/f5_otp/docs/IMPLEMENT.md

 # Implementation Guide

 This guide will help you to configure appropriate type of One-Time Password (OTP) verification process that is valid for your environment.
 First option is to use iRule with name **APM-OTP-Verify_irule** and virtual server that do support APM **iRule Event**.
-This is the most common deployment model because it does not use external HTTP connections from APM to LTM virtual server.
+This is the most commonly deployed model because it does not use external HTTP connections from APM to LTM virtual server.
 Second option is to use APM **HTTP Auth** with name **LTM-OTP-Verify_http** and virtual server that do not support APM **iRule Event**.
 This option must be used for special deployments like VMware Horizon Client.

 ---